Robust Stance Detection: Understanding Public Perceptions in Social Media

-\textbf{Ablation Study} To demonstrate the impact of each component of \model~on the performance, we present ablations for cross-domain cross-target settings.
-We design different variants to show the effect of each component: (1) \textbf{\model\textbackslash CL} where we remove the contrastive loss component by setting $\lambda=1.0$, (2) \textbf{\model\textbackslash CF} where we remove the counterfactual data generation component and only use $30\%$ of target domain data ($\gamma=30\%$) in the training set, and (3) \textbf{\model\textbackslash CS} where we replace the modified contrastive loss with simple contrastive loss based on triplet loss.
-The performance when contrastive loss and domain counterfactual examples are removed from the training process is shown in \autoref{fig:parameter}-c.
-This figure indicates that the components help \model~to achieve a higher performance in a domain-adaptive cross-target setting.
-Moreover, we included the performance when we replaced our modified contrastive loss with the simple contrastive loss. \autoref{fig:parameter}-c shows that using our modified contrastive loss is beneficial for this task.
+\textbf{Ablation Study} We investigate the impact of each component in \model by testing different model variants: (1) \textbf{\model\textbackslash CL} where we remove the contrastive loss component by setting $\lambda=1.0$, (2) \textbf{\model\textbackslash CF} where we remove the counterfactual data generation component and only use $30\%$ of target domain data ($\gamma=30\%$) in the training set, and (3) \textbf{\model\textbackslash CS} where we replace the modified contrastive loss with unmodified triplet loss. \autoref{fig:parameter}-c shows AUC degradation when domain counterfactual examples are removed, and when contrastive loss is either removed or modified during the training process.
+While removing or replacing either component (counterfactuals and contrastive loss) yielded worse AUC's, the contrastive loss component seems to have the greatest impact on \model's performance.
+Further comparisons with the unmodified triplet loss show gains with respect to the AUC, suggesting that using the constrastive loss function is a step in the right direction for enhancing the robustness of stance detection models.